dedis/cothority/omniledger/DataStructures.md

 ## Proof

-The proof in omniledger proves the absence or the presence of a key in the state of the given skipchain.
+The proof in OmniLedger proves the absence or the presence of a key in the state of the given skipchain.
 If the key is present, the proof also contains the kind and the value of that key.